abdirahmanburyar/FAYO/SSH_SETUP_QUICK.md

 # ⚡ Quick SSH Key Setup

-The GitHub Actions deployment requires an SSH key to access your VPS.
+The Git Mirror deployment requires an SSH key to access your VPS.
 Follow these steps:

+> **Note:** This is for Git Mirror setup.
+If you're using GitHub Actions (deprecated), the process is similar.

 ## 🎯 Step-by-Step Setup